AdrianMrn/coucher/README.md

 		npm install

+After you've installed the packages you need to duplicate the .env.example to .env and you need to fill all the credentials.

-After all the packages are installed run the following command to activate the backend of this project.
+After the packages are installed  & the .env file is changed with all the information you need to run the following command to activate the backend of this project.

 		npm start